 eCommerce is booming and it shows in consumer buying habits.
 According to a survey, 79% of consumers shop online to find the best prices.
 Consumers want more choices when it comes to pricing and they expect an easy checkout especially when online.
-If you have both a brick-and-mortar and online store, you can combine these two revenue streams with the right strategy and an integrated payment platform.
+If you have both a brick-and-mortar and online store, you can combine these two revenue streams with the right strategy and an integrated merchant services payment platform.

 Offer Free Shipping and In-Store Pickup

 You may have heard of window shopping, but showrooming is unique to the digital age.
 “Showrooming” is shopping in-store before purchasing the same items online for a lower price.
-This puts online retailers at an advantage because they can incentivize customers to shop with them using free shipping.
+This puts eCommerce focused merchants at an advantage because they can incentivize customers to shop with them using free shipping.
 Offering customers the option to ship a bigger item can keep your customers in your store instead of going to a competitor.

 Opposite to showrooming is “webrooming.”
 Consumers research a product online before purchasing it in-store for a lower price.
 Consumers are looking for the best deal, so expensive shipping costs can be a dealbreaker.
-But there’s an easy solution.
+But there’s an easy eCommerce solution.
 You can offer free in-store pickup to keep them from abandoning their cart in favor of a competitor.

 Integrate Your Inventory Management

 Integrating your inventory management completely streamlines operations between your brick-and-mortar and online stores.
-Integrated payment platforms, in particular, have unique capabilities for reporting on inventory.
+Integrated eCommerce merchant services and payment solutions have unique capabilities for reporting on inventory.
 They can also automate your reordering so you don’t run out of a popular product.

 Integrated inventory management provides peace of mind and efficiency between your two stores.
 You can easily and consistently anticipate costs and cash flow for both of your stores.
-And by using an integrated platform, you can also view your sales trends from a single dashboard for your convenience.
+And by using an integrated platform with eCommerce capabilities, you can also view your sales trends from a single dashboard for your convenience.